elasticio/api-docs/source/includes/_datasamples.md

 #### Authorization

 A member of an organization can get any sample from own organization.
-User without organization can get only own samples.

 ### HTTP Request